 It advocates that one should spend most time in Quadrant II – not urgent but important tasks.
 In doing so, trivial tasks are avoided and with the preparation and planning hopefully the crises in quadrant I can be avoided.

 The Quadrant II tasks here are considered as “Big rocks“, the important tasks that we should be spending time on.
+An interesting way to view this concept is to watch the video below.
+Here, Stephen demonstrates in graphic terms the impact of considering the big rocks first.
+So, check it out below and admire the 80’s styling!

 From this concept, I borrow some terminology which will be used in this article.